unhammer/DivvunPublicTenders/CLDRSupport.md

-# Improved CLDR suupport in the keyboard infra
+# Improved CLDR support in the keyboard infra

 ## Locale support
 * support for specifying locale data in a simple (yaml) format